Animal science: Pre-veterinary emphasis

 Many schools that offer a degree option in Animal Science also offer a pre-veterinary emphasis such as Iowa State University, the University of Nebraska–Lincoln, and the University of Minnesota, for example.
 This option provides knowledge of the biological and physical sciences including nutrition, reproduction, physiology, and genetics.
 This can prepare students for graduate studies in animal science, veterinary school, and pharmaceutical or animal science industries.

 Graduate studies

-In a Master of Science degree option, students take required courses in areas that support their main interest.
+In a Master of Science (MS) degree option, students take required courses in areas that support their main interest.
 These courses are above courses normally required for a Bachelor of Science degree in the Animal Science major.
 For example, in a Ph.D. degree program students take courses related to their major that are more in-depth than those for the Master of Science degree, with an emphasis on research or teaching.

 Graduate studies in animal sciences are considered preparation for upper-level positions in production, management, education, research, or agri-services.
 Professional study in veterinary medicine, law, and business administration are among the most commonly chosen programs by graduates.
 Other areas of study include growth biology, physiology, nutrition, and production systems.